Last Updated: November 12, 2024

 Most people are familiar with containers, but we get a lot of questions about lift vans.
 In short, they’re sturdy wooden crates, kind of like mini-containers, constructed from wood instead of metal.
 When people don’t have enough to fill a 20′ container, they can instead pack their belongings in a lift van (or two!).
 Those, in turn, get loaded into a container, which gets put on a ship headed for Hawaii.

 So how do you decide which of these three options is right for you?
 We offered a few capacity recommendations above, but the best way to know for sure is to ask an expert, ideally during an in-home survey.
-Let’s talk a little more about why these surveys can be so useful for your Hawaii move.
+(We’ll talk more about those in a minute!)

-Selecting the Best Moving Company for Moving to Hawaii
+How Do I Find the Best Moving Company for Moving to Hawaii?

 As you do your research, you’ll find several companies who would be happy to help you move to Hawaii.
 In fact, with all the options available online, it can get a little overwhelming.